neonevm/neon-evm.docs/docs/developing/integrate/wallets/integrating_metamask_into_your_dapp.md

 ## Introduction

-This guide goes through the process of integrating MetaMask into your dApp so that users of your dApp can click on a `Connect to Neon` button and be prompted to connect to your dApp via MetaMask in an intuitive and accessible manner.
+This guide goes through the process of integrating MetaMask into your dApp so that users of your dApp can click on a **Connect to Neon** button and be prompted to connect to your dApp via MetaMask in an intuitive and accessible manner.

 This guide assumes proficiency in JavaScript.

-## Full JavaScript Code
+## Full JavaScript code

 This code is also available on [CodeSandbox](https://codesandbox.io/s/autumn-sky-0gkxs4).